AleBro23/secure-multitenant-k8s-opennebula/README.md

 > The IPs shown (172.16.100.101-103) are private, valid only within this project's OpenNebula
 > VNet — not reachable from outside, and may change if the VMs are ever reprovisioned from
 > scratch.
-See `docs/environment.md` for the up-to-date table.

-**Local development note:** most of the Kubernetes-layer work (namespaces, RBAC, NetworkPolicy, Gatekeeper, ResourceQuota/LimitRange, workloads) was first developed and validated on a local [k3d](https://k3d.io/) single-node cluster, then deployed and re-verified on the real 3-node cluster provisioned on the DISI lab VM. k3d runs actual k3s in Docker, including the same kube-router-based NetworkPolicy controller used in production — see `docs/environment.md` for details.
+**Local development note:** most of the Kubernetes-layer work (namespaces, RBAC, NetworkPolicy, Gatekeeper, ResourceQuota/LimitRange, workloads) was first developed and validated on a local [k3d](https://k3d.io/) single-node cluster, then deployed and re-verified on the real 3-node cluster provisioned on the DISI lab VM. k3d runs actual k3s in Docker, including the same kube-router-based NetworkPolicy controller used in production.

 **IaaS provisioning:** completed independently on a dedicated OpenNebula (MiniONE) instance on the lab VM — image registration, VNet, security group, VM template with SSH-key contextualization, and instantiation of the 3 VMs, all via CLI.
 The four OpenNebula template files used (`ubuntu22.tmpl`, `fcc-k3s-net.tmpl`, `k3s-cluster-sg.tmpl`, `k3s-node.tmpl`) are in `iaas/`.
-See `docs/environment.md` for the networking issues encountered and resolved along the way (host-level routing, DNS resolution on Azure, iptables persistence).

 ## Prerequisites